sgml/wiki-openshift-quickstart/README.md

 ### Storetype

 By default flat files will be used store any edits.
-The alternatives are: -
+An alternative is LevelDB: -
 * LevelDB - modify `package.json` to include `    "wiki-storage-leveldb": "*",` in the dependencies, and
 uncomment the line, shown below, in `server.js`